 It stocks a small range of English books.
 I bought a beautiful illustrated copy of Alice in Wonderland there and then left on the plane a couple of years ago… 🙁

 From there I branch out on foot.
 A few stores back is a pizzeria that makes incredible pizza al taglio – giant slices of pizza sold takeaway for as little as €1.

 I always buy the sausage and potato one, but they also make a delicious onion version!
 If you’re very lucky, you can also get a slice of mascarpone and nutella dessert pizza, which is my fondest memory of Grosseto.

 Grosseto is the perfect Maremman town to walk from top to bottom, so to celebrate discovering the world on foot, I’ve got a little giveaway for 20 readers!

-.
-They don't have any Maremman cities yet (don't worry, I've put in a good word), but the cities they have covered feature dozens of self-guided walking tours that allow you to get off the beaten tourist track and live like a local, if only for a day or two.
+GPSmyCity makes iOs and Android apps featuring self-guided city walks in over 470 cities around the world.
+They don’t have any Maremman cities yet (don’t worry, I’ve put in a good word), but the cities they have covered feature dozens of self-guided walking tours that allow you to get off the beaten tourist track and live like a local, if only for a day or two.

 The app normally costs $5, but I’ve got 20 promo codes to giveaway and winners get to pick their own city anywhere in the world!

 To win, just enter below!